 The National Telecommunications Commission (NATCOM) was established by an Act of Parliament in 2006 to regulate the Sierra Leone telecoms sector, protect consumer interest and ensure fair competition among service providers.
-The current Board of Commissioners of NATCOM headed by Dr. Tom Obaleh Kargbo is perhaps the third in a row since the Commission became fully operational in April 2007.
-The day–to–day administration and management of the Commission is entrusted in the office of the director general headed by Mr. Mohamed Bangura.
+The current Board of Commissioners of NATCOM was headed by Alhaji Mohamed Fouad Sheriff who is the sixth in a row since the Commission became fully operational in April 2007.
+The day–to–day administration and management of the Commission is entrusted in the office of the Director General headed by Mr. Maxwell Massaquoi.

 Natcom Conducts Consumer Perception Surveype in the provinces

 Staff of the National Telecommunications Commission (NATCOM), have administered over five hundred questionnaires to residents in Kenema, Kailahun, Bombali and Tonkolili districts, to assess the perceptions of consumers with respect to services provided by mobile network operators (MNOs).